When you have a passion for what you do, you’ll search high and low for ways to improve your performance.

 Don’t Skimp on Your Mobility & Flexibility Work

 I have strong legs, but my hip area is really tight because of my previous sports activities.
-Focused Flexibility helped me to find ways to open up my problematic hips.
+Mobility helped me to find ways to open up my problematic hips.
 Bit by bit the tightness started to melt down.

 Nowadays my hips have good flexibility and I can do high heel hooks with ease!

-Next, I’m going to use Focused Flexibility to concentrate on my hamstrings and shoulder area.
+Next, I’m going to use Mobility to concentrate on my hamstrings and shoulder area.
 Proper flexibility is important for many climbing moves, and also for injury prevention.

 The Vitamin course helped me to understand how I can control and balance my body, especially when the movement or body position is challenging.
 This course improved my coordination for various dynamic moves that are really important when climbing.